PrestaShop/performance-project/README.md

 This project aims to provide tools to benchmark Prestashop.

-Thos very same tools were developped and used during our own performance benchmark here at PrestaShop.
+Some tools were developed and used during our own performance benchmark here at PrestaShop.

 There are 2 main components you will find here: